guardian/prbuilds/README.md

 and then perform runtime regression testing against the live app, the results of which are stamped onto the Pull Request.

-This is a proof of concept system, and is implemented as a small amount of glue code around the Ansible provisioning tool.
+This is a proof of concept system, and is implemented as a ~~small~~ moderate amount of glue code around the Ansible provisioning tool.

 ## Implementation